 Bio-Diversity of Madu Ganga / Madu river

 The most important asset of the fragile eco-system of Madu River is its mangrove forests (exploring Sri Lanka mangrove forests in Sri Lanka).
 These mangrove forests are providing the protection for a large number of aquatic bird, animal and plant species.
-The eco-system in Madu River is the home for different kinds of aquatic plants, crabs, shrimps, fish, insects, amphibians and many other animal life including crocodile (Sri Lanka crocodile).
-Madu River is inhabited by a large number of animals and its bio-diversity is at very high level.
+The eco-system in Madu River is the home for different kinds of aquatic plants, crabs, shrimps, fish, insects, amphibians and many other animal life including the crocodile (Sri Lanka crocodile).
+Madu River is inhabited by a large number of animals and its bio-diversity is at a very high level.
 It is inhabited by 247 animal species, 11 migrant bird species, 70 fish species, 50 species of butterfly and many numbers of other creatures.
 Madu River is one of the best places to witness the different types of mangroves in the country.

 Madu Ganga or Madu river begins from the mountains, which known as Pol Atu Kanda.
 There is no other place in Sri Lanka with a large concentration of islands within its borders like Madu River.

 The secret of being home for one of the biggest mangrove forests in the island is the daily occurring high and low tide in which the salinity of waters of Madu River is kept under control.
-During the low-tide the sea water flows in the direction of in-land along the river, increasing the salinity of river water while during the high-tide the water flows towards the opposite direction.
-This natural phenomenon helps to maintain the suitable eco-system for mangrove vegetation.
+During the low-tide the seawater flows in the direction of in-land along the river, increasing the salinity of river water while during the high-tide the water flows towards the opposite direction.
+This natural phenomenon helps to maintain suitable eco-system for mangrove vegetation.
 The best way to explore this magical world of Madu River is to undertake a boat ride.

 The extent of the riverine forest

 Covering an area of 2300 hectares with 28 islands, every island has beautiful settings as the next.
 All islands are varied in size and shape with its sea caves giving access to internal lagoons and small sandy beaches.
 The smallest island is about 10 square feet in size while the large islands spread over several square kilometres.
-It is a well protected aquatic resource providing easy access and navigation with its calm waters throughout the year.
+It is a well-protected aquatic resource providing easy access and navigation with its calm waters throughout the year.
 So rest assured, Seerendipity tours take you to the many islands and mangrove forests where you will take by surprise at their magnificent beauty.

 The wetland of Madu Ganga / Madu river

 The historical name of the wetland was known as “maha dupata ati gangawa” (River with the giant island), later the name was changed and became Madu River.
 In the early days, there had been sixty-four islands within the borders of Madu River wetland.
-But today, the number of islands has been reduced to twenty eight.
+But today, the number of islands has been reduced to twenty-eight.
 This natural environment is the third Ramsar land in the world.
 But despite its importance for nature and environment, the water and the environment of Madu Ganga is largely affected due to the human activities.

-History of Madu river wetland
+History of Madu River wetland

 According to the historical notes, the king of Parakramabahu II defeated south Indian invaders, who arrived from Kerala.
 Historian opines that it has happened at the mouth of Madu River.
 One can easily reach the interior of the island using tributaries that feed the Madu River wetland.
 But knowing the intention of invaders, King Parakramabahu II had directed his army to avert the attempt of Kerala army.